suzhengquan/material_origin_en/README.md

    #### Neutron
 The electric particle (y frequency) collides with the electric particle from behind and is enveloped (moving in the same direction, accelerating faster, so it catches up),form internal entanglement.
-The collided electric particle is wrapped in the colliding electric particle, and due to centripetal squeezed and causing force reversal,so the neutron outer wall exhibits a relatively opposite characteristic.Neutrons that are independent and stationary can be destroyed by slight heating.
+The collided electric particle is wrapped in the colliding electric particle, and due to within atoms centripetal squeezed and causing force reversal,so the neutron outer wall exhibits a relatively opposite characteristic.Neutrons that are independent and stationary can be destroyed by slight heating.